arun-ajay/Weight-Loss-App-Tracker/README.md

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/NYPL/NYPL-Tenable-Jira/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/arun-ajay/Weight-Loss-App-Tracker/blob/master/LICENSE) file for details